20 New Ways to Save Money This Year

 15. Be reminded: Whether you’re saving for an emergency fund, vacation, or retirement, carry a list of financial goals in your wallet so that you will see it every time you buy something.

 16. Choose used or like new: When you can, choose used or like-new items to save cash.
-Whether you’re looking for appliances, electronics, or smartphones, Rent-A-Center offers an assortment of refurbished products that are like new, but cost less.
+Whether you’re looking for appliances or electronics, Rent-A-Center offers an assortment of refurbished products that are like new, but cost less.

 17. Spend a buck: There are some things you shouldn’t buy at the dollar store (batteries and electronics, for example), but if you don’t mind using generic brands, the dollar store is a great place to get things like cleaning supplies, personal care products such as shampoo or deodorant, party supplies, and wrapping paper.
 Greeting cards can cost as much as $5 each at other stores, but the same sentiments can be found for only 50 cents at the dollar store!